kevindees/ie7_pseudo_elements/README.md

 - You can't use a -> : char outside of the :after or :before in target selector yet
 - You can use selectors like :hover yet
 - You can't stack pseudo-elements yet
+- Because CSS is added inline you can use relative paths for images and urls

 Pros
 ===